-Christmas 1871 was a grand time for the ironmaster’s family and the residents of the Joanna Furnace community.
+Christmas 1872 was a grand time for the Smith ironmaster’s family and the residents of the Joanna Furnace community.
 They celebrated the Holiday and gave thanks that the furnace was busy providing income to so many families.
-Additionally, this year, the ironmaster and his wife are celebrating their fourth Christmas together.
+In fact, it was during this period of time that the ironmaking business was the most prosperous for the Smith family as they were operating two charcoal iron furnaces.
+Nationally, suffragist Susan B. Anthony votes for the first time and fined $100 for being in defiance of the law, and Republican President Ulysses S. Grant just won his second term in office.
 Visitors of all ages will be able to experience that long-ago time and gain a new perspective on their holiday celebration.

 Candlelight illuminates the entire furnace complex.

 The historic site takes on an entirely new radiance — over one thousand glowing luminaries warmly light various furnace walkways.
 Visitors are encouraged to explore the furnace complex by following the clearly defined pathways.
 All aspects of this nighttime event set the stage for an unforgettable family experience.
-Visitors are urged to bring cameras.
+Visitors are encouraged take pictures with their cell phone.

 The Joanna furnace Mule Stable is transformed into the parlor of the Victorian mansion of Iron Master L. Heber Smith and his wife Ella Jane Grubb Smith.
 As visitors enter the candle lit parlor, they will see and smell the pleasant aroma of the freshly cut cedar Christmas Tree.

-In the parlor, the Smith family members have gathered to prepare for a beautiful family Christmas celebration complete with a dining room table set for their upcoming feast, playing parlor games and will be sharing stories about past Christmases at Joanna Furnace by the fireplace.
+In the parlor, the Smith family members have gathered to prepare for a beautiful family Christmas celebration complete with a dining room table set for their upcoming feast, playing parlor games, making crafts and sharing stories about past Christmases at Joanna Furnace by the fireplace.
 Guests are invited to interact with family members to learn more about the family and life in the iron furnace community.